 Program Description

-The Impact Evaluation Plans should include descriptions of the portfolio or program being evaluated.
-Portfolio and program descriptions should include savings goals, target audience, outreach strategies, incentives, and trade allies.
+The Impact Evaluation Plans should include descriptions of the portfolio or program to be evaluated.
+Portfolio and program descriptions should include savings goals and other program objectives and the associated metrics on which they will be evaluated, targeted program participants, key stakeholders and their roles (e.g, trade allies, retailers, contractors), outreach strategies, participation incentives, and other important program components.

 Program Logic and Market Factors